SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

          // new functionality to add to SomeType goes here }

-An extension can include requirements, which the extended type must satisfy in order to gain the new functionality.
-You write ``where``, followed by the extension's requirements:

-.. testcode:: extensionSyntax

-   -> extension SomeType where Element == String {
-         // new functionality to add to SomeType when its elements are strings goes here }

-Writing an extension in this way is described in :ref:`Generics_ExtensionWithWhereClause`.

 An extension can extend an existing type to make it adopt one or more protocols.
-Where this is the case,
+To add protocol conformance,
-the protocol names are written in exactly the same way as for a class or structure:
+you write the protocol names
+the same way as you write them for a class or structure:

 .. testcode:: extensionSyntax